2005 FA Premier League Asia Trophy

 The FA Premier League Asia Cup 2005 was the second edition of the Premier League Asia Trophy, a four-team football (soccer) tournament held every two years.
-The second edition was competed by Thailand national football team, Bolton Wanderers, Everton and Manchester City at the 49,749-capacity Rajamangala Stadium.
+The second edition was competed by Thailand national football team, Bolton Wanderers, Everton and Manchester City at the 49,749-capacity Rajamangala Stadium in Bangkok, Thailand.
 The semi-finals took place on 20 July and both third-place play-off and final on 26 July 2005.

 Both semifinals were decided on spot kicks with the scores levelled on 1–1 at full-time.
 Thailand defeated Everton 5–3 while Bolton Wanderers edged Manchester City 5–4 on the spot-kicks.

 The third place play-off was also decided via spot-kicks after a 1–1 stalemate.
 Manchester City beat Everton 4–2 on spot-kicks.
 The final was won through a penalty converted by Diouf on the 79th minute as Bolton Wanderers clinched the title with a slim 1–0 win over Thailand.